MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 <!--more-->

 We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
-Exactly the same way we learnt from others like <a href="www.buffer.com" title="Buffer" target="_blank">Buffer</a>, <a href="dockyard.com" title="Dockyard" target="_blank">Dockyard</a>, <a href="thoughtbot.com" title="Thoughtbot" target="_blank">Thoughtbot</a> or other blogs we follow.
+Exactly the same way we learnt from others like <a href="http://www.buffer.com" title="Buffer" target="_blank" rel="nofollow">Buffer</a>, <a href="http://dockyard.com" title="Dockyard" target="_blank" rel="nofollow">Dockyard</a>, <a href="http://thoughtbot.com" title="Thoughtbot" target="_blank" rel="nofollow">Thoughtbot</a> or other blogs we follow.

-A few weeks ago we published the <a href="http://marsbased.com/blog/2015/05/13/The-MarsBased-Blogging-Guide/" title="The MarsBased Blogging Guide pt.1" target="_blank">first part of our blogging guide</a>.
+A few weeks ago we published the <a href="http://marsbased.com/blog/2015/05/05/The-MarsBased-Blogging-Guide/" title="The MarsBased Blogging Guide pt.1" target="_blank">first part of our blogging guide</a>.
 In the first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.

 Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create <a href="https://en.wikipedia.org/wiki/Inbound_marketing" title="Definition of Inbound Marketing" target="_blank">inbound marketing</a>, provides SEO, and helps you demonstrate your expertise to a very large audience.